-November is American Diabetes Month and an opportunity to highlight the condition that now impacts the lives of just over 1 in 10 Americans according to a CDC report published in 2020.
+November is American Diabetes Month and an opportunity to highlight the condition that now impacts the lives of over 1 in 10 Americans according to the CDC.

-The prevalence of diabetes continues to rise in America and is it likely you or someone you know deals with diabetes each day.
-Because of this, the National Institute of Diabetes and other organizations use the month of November to raise awareness and is a great opportunity to think about what you can do to lower your risk.
+The prevalence of diabetes continues to rise in America and is it likely you or someone living with diabetes.
+Because of this, the National Institute of Diabetes and other organizations use the month of November to raise awareness of the dangers of diabetes.
+It is also a great opportunity to think about what changes you should make in your own life to lower your diabetes risk.

-Obviously, it is a negative situation to see the number of diabetes cases continues to steadily grow over the last five years.
+Fortunately, the number of new diabetes cases has begun to slow down, but only slightly.
 However, we can hope that some of these new cases were the result of more widespread screenings and knowledge that resulted in an earlier diagnosis and thus an opportunity for patients who may have unknowingly been pre-diabetic to better handle their diabetes.

 Children are identified as being at risk if they belong to two or more of the following categories: “history of type 2 diabetes in a first- or second-degree relative, belonging to a high-risk ethnic group (defined on ADA website), acanthosis nigricans, hypertension, hyperlipidemia, or polycystic ovary syndrome.”